camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/call-activity-linking.md

 ## Using the link button

-1. Select a call activity task from the canvas and a link button will appear at the bottom right.
+1. Select a call activity task from the canvas.
+A link button appears at the bottom right.
 2. Click on the button and choose any diagram from the same project.
 3. Click the **Link** button to complete the linking process.
 The process ID of the diagram you chose to link is automatically copied to the **Called element** section in the properties panel.